0x3F3F/0x3F3F.github.io/_posts/2025-01-01-2024_Portfolio-Review.md

 I initiated a significant position in **Platinum**.
 The metal has traded above gold in the past but now is substantially cheaper, it would have to
 2.5x to get back to that level.
 The asymmetric risk reward looks good, with maybe 20% downside or so.
-It has suffered from expected lack of demand due to EVs, but this now appears to be in doubt as many manufacturers pulling back from EVs and instead looking at hybrids.
+It has suffered from expected lack of demand due to EVs, but this now appears to be in doubt as many manufacturers pulling back from EVs and instead looking at hybrids which have high PGM loadings.
 Platinum also has other 'green' growth uses such as hydrogen fuel cells.
 I've read that many jewellers are stocking more platinum as the working capital required is much less than holding a large stock of gold jewellery.
 Platinum is a veblen good, a higher price makes it more sought after, increasing demand (like luxury handbags).